the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+* Feature - Add an `Events List` block that is based on the `Events List` widget to the block editor which users can drag around to any position they want it to appear.
+[ECP-989]

 = [5.10.0] 2021-10-19 =

 * Tweak - Improve the look and feel of the single events page when using the block editor.
 These changes can be bypassed by defining the following constant to your wp-config.php file: `define( 'TRIBE_EVENTS_SINGLE_VIEW_V2_DISABLED', true );` [TEC-3979]